UbbaDubb/crypto-portfolio-tracker/README.md

 [`trade-history.csv`](trade-history.csv) file were purely examples.
 I myself used this code to keep track of my investments across two accounts and it turned out to be very accurate and in line with the values displayed in the two exchanges.
+Therefore, for personal use, one only has to match the trade history file with their trades.